blamario/grampa/grammatical-parsers/README.md

 import qualified Rank2.TH
 ~~~

-What puts this library apart from most is that these parsers are *grammatical*, just as the library name says.
-Instead
+What puts this library apart from most is that the parsers it allows you to construct are *grammatical*, just as the
-of writing the parser definitions as top-level bindings, you can and should group them into a grammar record definition,
+library name says.
+Instead of writing the parser definitions as top-level bindings, you can and should group them into
-like this:
+a grammar record definition, like this:

 ~~~ {.haskell}
 arithmetic :: Rank2.Apply g => GrammarBuilder Arithmetic g Parser String